 5. Once you reach the ‘Connect Google Docs’, Zapier will ask for your Google Docs account to ensure accurate and valid integration.
 The moment the account is accepted, you can now modify or filter all the information gathered by your Typeform.

 This customization will be the basis of the information output on Google Docs.
 Don’t worry if it does not look exactly what you want it to be initially.
 ‘Test Zap’ will give you a preview so you can tweak or customize the outputs further.
 An edit button will be very useful for your tweaks.

-6. The moment you see this page, it is now time to check your Google Docs account and files to check how Zapier integrated your files.
+6. The moment you see this page, it is time to check your Google Docs account and files to see how Zapier integrated your files.
 If you are satisfied, all you have to do is click the upper right portion of your Google Docs page to get a link.

 This Google Doc file is automatically saved on your Google Drive with the same Google account you used for your Google Docs.
 Copy the link in your Google Drive and share it with anyone you wish to collaborate with.
 Cheers!